Azure-Samples/aci-extract-load-transform-sample/README.md

    ![](images/deploy-04.png)

-2. Click the container group **MS-ACIAKS-ETLContainerGroups**, notice the state of the first 3 containers is **Terminated**, while the last one is always **Running** to serve the Word Cloud.
+2. Click the container group **MS-ACIAKS-ETLContainerGroups**, notice that the state of the first 3 containers is **Terminated**, while the last one is always **Running** to serve the word cloud.

    ![](images/deploy-05.png)

-3. Copy the **IP address** from the container group blade, and open it in the browser to check the Word Cloud.
+3. Copy the **IP address** from the container group blade, and open it in the browser to check the word cloud.

    ![](images/deploy-06.png)

 ### Create index and query data in Azure Cloud Shell

-> **Note:** The following commands are running on Azure portal.

-1. Open the resource group you just created.
+1. Open the resource group you just created in Azure portal.

    ![](images/deploy-04.png)